Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.22 team ERA that ranks 15th across all league pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 144 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Dodgers pitchers combine to surrender 146 total home runs at a clip of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.